alhog/QubitCircuitry/README.md

 ## Introduction

 The Quasi Ledger envisions a blockchain ecosystem where quantum and classical features coexist harmoniously.
-It introduces quantum tokens, quantum-proof cryptography, and cosmic oracles.
+It introduces quantum tokens, quantum-proof cryptography, and unified oracles.
 This readme explores the concepts, implementation steps, and practical considerations.

 ## Concepts